 Breaks is a tiny town located in the state of Virginia.
 With a population of 144 people and just one neighborhood, Breaks is the 407th largest community in Virginia.

 Breaks is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Breaks is a town of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Breaks who work in food service (53.13%), healthcare (25.00%), and maintenance occupations (21.88%).
+Overall, Breaks is a town of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Breaks who work in healthcare (59.26%), food service (27.78%), and maintenance occupations (12.96%).

-Breaks’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Breaks’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Breaks is worth considering.